orocos/rtt_ros_integration/rtt_actionlib/README.md

 Contents
 --------

-This package provides an RTT service which constructs and connects several RTT ports to a ROS actionlib action namespace.
+This package provides a C++ API and RTT service for constructing and connecting several RTT ports to a ROS actionlib action namespace.

 ### Providng Actions from Orocos